Waikato Fire and Emergency New Zealand current status: Open Fire Season.

 - If possible cut and stack your vegetation in the spring and burn in the autumn.
 This gives the vegetation plenty of time to dry, producing a good clean burn and reduces the likely hood of fire escaping as we enter the wetter time of year.

-This is achieved through co-operation with the New Zealand Fire Service and the use of Council and contractor resources.
+This is achieved through co-operation with Fire and Emergency New Zealand and Principal Rural Fire Officers and Area Managers.

 If you have any question relating to fire, please contact us on 0800 658 628